ixaris/ixaris-oss/commons-async/lib/README.md

 whole process, but only the last synchronous leg.
 To mitigate this, the AsyncTrace class attaches the stack of the process forking an asynchronous task to the task itself such that on exception, the task can attach the trace as it's cause.
-Traces for exceptions throws from `Async<>` returning methods are automatically joined.
+Traces for exceptions throws from transformed asynchronous methods are automatically joined.
 Use as follows:

 ```java
 final CompletableFuture<?> future = new CompletableFuture<>();